 If you’re visiting Iceland in May, here are the top things to do:

-Self-drive Iceland’s Ring Road
+Self-Drive Iceland’s Ring Road

 The Ring Road is the name given to Route 1, which is a 1,332-kilometer loop around the country.
 This route provides access points to many of Iceland’s top attractions, including Skogafoss waterfall Iceland, the DC3 plane wreck, and Reynisfjara black sand beach.